HugoVitse/WebC/README.md

 ```sh
 ./build/webc
 ```
-The server listens on port 8080.
+The server listens on port 8080 by default.

 ## Example routes
 These are just examples of route usage in the current code: